 1970 - 1975

 The 1970 version of hanging socks had a slight change from its predecessor.
-The logo and colors were exactly the same, but there was a difference in the size and shape of the socks.
-This version also featured a baseball design - significantly different from earlier versions.
+The logo and colors were the same, but there was a difference in the size and shape of the socks.
+This version also featured a baseball design, significantly different from earlier versions.
 Stitching points had changed direction on both sides of the ball, so they no longer pointed in opposite directions like before.

 Instead, they met at equal lengths on either side of where you would grip a baseball.
-This was done so that all elements would be symmetrical when looking at them head-on rather than having an asymmetrical appearance (which could potentially cause confusion while watching games where players wore uniforms with these logos).
+This was done so that all elements would be symmetrical when looking at them head-on rather than having an asymmetrical appearance (which could potentially confuse while watching games where players wore uniforms with these logos).
 A bright red pair of socks stood out in this newer version and was visually appealing.

 1976 - 2008